 The uncomfortable truth — one my own family didn’t acknowledge — is that not vaccinating endangers people’s lives.

 In 2010, 10 infants died from whooping cough in California, report state officials.
 The 9,000 cases that year were the most reported in the state in 60 years.
-Even more sobering: The Centers for Disease Control and Prevention (CDC) estimates between 12,000 and 56,000 people in the United States die annually from the flu.
+Even more sobering: The Centers for Disease Control and Prevention (CDC) estimates between in the United States die annually from the flu.